 Setting up File Sharing

 There are no VirtualBox guest additions for Windows95 which means I couldn’t use conventional means to share files between the host and the guest.
 I tried mounting the VM’s FAT32 disk image directly into Linux using various tricks but found it unreliable and annoying because the guest had to be shut down first.
 Out of the box Win95 OSR 2.1 has IE 4.0 so browsing the web to download tools is a nightmare.
-Barely any sites will work and you’re almost guaranteed to be more hacked than Marriott.
+Barely any sites will work and prolonged exposure to the wild internet is almost guaranteed to leave you more hacked than Marriott.
 The best solution I could find without getting lost in yak shaving was to enable Windows file sharing in the VM.
 I use a Linux samba client from my host machine to interact with the VM shared folder.

 File sharing isn’t enabled out of the box so after configuring TCP/IP and connecting the virtual cable again (plz don’t hack me) I enabled and configured it.
 To do so yourself: